IKF - Graduation Requirements**

 Test Administration Manual, published by the Oregon Department of Education.

-[3] “World language” includes sign language, heritage language and languages other than a student’s primary language.
+[11] “World languages” includes sign language, heritage languages and languages other than a student’s primary language.

 IKF-AR